arbitamrazian/spark_recommendation/README.md

 2. Make sure that directory was created by running `~/ephemeral-hdfs/bin/hadoop fs -ls /user/hadoop`
 3. Put your file inside the directory by `~/ephemeral-hdfs/bin/hadoop fs -put ratings.csv /user/hadoop`
 4. Repeat #3 for the other files inside the data directory

+Now that the data is set we can run `CollaborativeFilteringSpark.py`.
+We do this with the following command `~/spark/bin/spark-submit ~/spark_recommendation/CollaborativeFilteringSpark.py`.
+Stay tuned for more.